Enjoy your time at university – without regret.

 When you’re a student, social activities often involve alcohol and you may feel pressured into taking drugs or drinking heavily in order to fit in.
 Make sure your choices are informed.

 If you are concerned that you or someone else may be addicted to alcohol or drugs, please see our pages on addiction.

 Call 999 for emergency services - or for security services on campus call 01904 32 3333 or use the Safezone app.

-Excessive drinking or using any kind of drugs carries risk.
+Excessive drinking or using any kind of drugs (including so called 'study' drugs) carries risk.
 It can affect your personal safety, your health, your academic performance and it can also impact on others.

 You also have a responsibility for the safety of people around you.
 Drugs that are unregulated are unpredictable.
-Taking psychoactive substances (once called 'legal highs') or consuming excessive amounts of alcohol can result in:
+Misusing prescription drugs, taking psychoactive substances or consuming excessive amounts of alcohol can result in:

 - reduced inhibitions and impulsive behaviour

 - altered heart rate or abnormal breathing